korintje/dftbplus_restarter/README.md

 ```
 python restart_collector.py
 ```
-This script recursively combines all resulting `geo_end.xyz` into one file.
+This script recursively combines all MD results into one "geo_end.xyz" file.

 To see available options: `python restart_collector.py --help`